 box-sizingwill only apply to columns and elements where needed.

-In the end, Bootstrap 5 should prove to be faster, more simplistic, and more attractive from a design perspective.
+In the end, Bootstrap 5 should prove to be faster, more simplistic, and more attractive from a design and layout perspective.

-Bootstrap 5 alpha is already available for download from the official website.
+Bootstrap 5 beta is now available for download from the official framework website.